helanga/Challenge1/README.md

 - then filter the column labels to show only "successful","failed" and "canceled"

 ![](images/dil1pivot.PNG)

--Finally created a line chart from the pivot table to visualize the relationship between outcomes and launch month.
+- Finally created a line chart from the pivot table to visualize the relationship between outcomes and launch month.
 ![](images/Theoter_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals